(Available as paperback, ebook, and audiobook)

-Currently booking a college tour for this fall.
-If your school or organization is interested in being included on the Not Just Me Tour, please download a speaking kit here.
+Currently booking a school speaking tour.
+If your college/high school or organization is interested in being included on the Not Just Me Tour, please download a speaking kit here.
 And to see clips from past events, click here.

 “Lisa Jakub has an exceptionally accessible, honest voice and a wry sense of humor–a great antidote to difficult terrain.”

 – Claudia Kalb, New York Times bestselling author of Andy Warhol Was a Hoarder: Inside the Minds of History’s Great Personalities.

 “This is the best practical guide to living with anxiety that I have read.
 It’s not only bursting with strategies to make life better, Jakub’s cheerful irreverence offers a model for thinking about and living with anxiety.
 If you suffer from anxiety or love someone who does, read it.
 This book will change lives.”

 – Daniel Willingham, Professor of Psychology at the University of Virginia